Nearest Locksmith

 A genuine locksmith should be able to provide a quote for the job either over the phone or by email, as long as they know details about the job.

-Pro Top: Read our locksmith price checklist here and don’t be afraid to ask for more information on pricing.
+Read our locksmith price checklist below and don’t be afraid to ask for more information on pricing.

-Pro Tip: A locksmith will normally only use a drill if the lock is broken beyond repair and or the lock will need replacing anyway (e.g. keys stolen)
+A locksmith will normally only use a drill if the lock is broken beyond repair or if the lock will need replacing anyway (e.g. keys stolen)

 Should a locksmith drill my lock?